Sometimes people ask me how and why I became a wedding officiant. So here’s the story, short and sweet.

 The bottom line is it’s really great to be an Officiant.
 Plus I’m good at joining folks in marriage and it’s much more fun doing things I feel good at!
 Life is too short not to have fun, don’t you think?
 While I’m in it for the fun, I’m also in it for the honor of being able to hold the sacred space of two people making a commitment.

 So that’s the story of why I came to be a Wedding Officiant

-So that’s why and how I became an Officiant.
-I feel really committed to giving every couple a great experience at their wedding ceremony.
-If you’re looking for an officiant, I hope you’ll take the time to chat with me about what you’re looking for.
-And if I’m fortunate enough to be your officiant, I hope you’ll be able to tell that I love being part of your wedding day.
+So that’s why and how I became a wedding officiant.
+I’m committed to giving every couple a great experience on their wedding day.
+If you’re looking for an officiant, Contact Me so we can chat about what you’re looking for.
+Should I be fortunate and am your officiant, you’ll be able to tell that I love being part of your wedding day.